Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

 • Form M value differs from the commercial invoice — the bank must file an amendment, and customs flags the discrepancy for review before releasing the vehicle

-• SONCAP CoC not ready when the vessel arrives — vehicle is held at the terminal pending documentation while demurrage accumulates daily
+• SONCAP documents not ready when the vessel arrives — vehicle is held at the terminal pending documentation while demurrage accumulates daily

 • Chassis number on the Bill of Lading does not match the PSI report — customs mandates a physical re-examination, adding several working days to the process